 Top Things to See and Do

-- A visit to the Exchange during the summer must include a visit to Old Market Square, which plays host to numerous summer events and festivals.
+A visit to the Exchange during the summer must include a visit to Old Market Square, which plays host to numerous summer events and festivals.
 The Winnipeg Fringe Festival and the Soca Reggae Festival are two of many must-attend events.
-Located at the corner of Bannatyne Avenue and King Street, 204-942-3059.
+The Square is located at the corner of Bannatyne Avenue and King Street.

-- Movie buffs head to Cinematheque, which is run by the Winnipeg Film Group.
+Movie buffs head to Cinematheque, which is run by the Winnipeg Film Group.
 This intimate theatre screens top art house film titles in Canadian and world cinema.
-304-100 Arthur Street, 204-925-3546.

-- In summer months, tour an exceptional collection of turn-of-the-20th-century buildings led by knowledgeable and dynamic guides hosting the Exchange District Historic Walking Tours.
-204-942-6716 for details.
+In summer months, tour an exceptional collection of turn-of-the-20th-century buildings led by knowledgeable and dynamic guides hosting the Exchange District Historic Walking Tours.

-- Explore nine permanent galleries and an ever-changing variety of specialty exhibits that explore the human and natural history of the province at The Manitoba Museum.
-Climb aboard the Nonsuch, a 17th century merchant ship, watch an animated underwater adventure that takes you back 450 million years; and viewing the HBC Gallery which, “tells the story of one of the oldest commercial enterprises still in existence and the incredible impact of its commercial undertaking on the history of Canada.”
+Explore nine permanent galleries and an ever-changing variety of specialty exhibits that explore the human and natural history of the province at The Manitoba Museum.
+Certain highlights including climbing on board the Nonsuch, a 17th century merchant ship; watching an animated underwater adventure that takes you back 450 million years; and viewing the HBC Gallery which, “tells the story of one of the oldest commercial enterprises still in existence and the incredible impact of its commercial undertaking on the history of Canada.”

-- Catch live scheduled entertainment in the ornate theatre at Pantages Playhouse Theatre.
+Catch live scheduled entertainment in the ornate theatre at Pantages Playhouse Theatre.
 This Exchange District landmark has played a vibrant role in Winnipeg’s arts community since it first opened in 1914.
-180 Market Avenue East, 204-989-2889.

-- Royal Manitoba Theatre Centre – Canada’s first regional English-speaking theatre – presents more than 250 performances annually.
-Autumn through spring you can catch a play at the main stage or warehouse venues, take in the Fringe Festival or check out the Master Playwright Festival.
-174 Market Avenue, 204-956-1340.
+The Royal Manitoba Theatre Centre – Canada’s first regional English-speaking theatre – presents more than 250 performances annually.
+Autumn through spring you can catch a play at the main stage or warehouse venues – including the Master Playwright Festival, while the Winnipeg Fringe Festival performances happen in July.